THIS WEEK REWIND: When The Beatles were rejected as having

-This week 55 years ago saw budding band, which would become musical legends The Beatles, dismissed as having " no future in show business".
+This week 55 years ago saw budding band, who would become musical legends The Beatles, dismissed as having " no future in show business".

 January 1 1962 saw inauspicious start to that year for four scruffy Scousers (here celebrated with ultimate quiz, soundtracked by their biggest hit) who traveled in a van 220 miles through snow for a London recording audition ... only to be turned down!